D. H. Lawrence: Death

 Lawrence continued to write despite his failing health.
-In his last months he wrote numerous poems, reviews and essays, as well as a robust defence of his last novel against those who sought to suppress it.
-His last significant work was a reflection on the Book of Revelation, Apocalypse.
-After being discharged from a sanatorium, he died on 2 March 1930 at the Villa Robermond in Vence, France, from complications of tuberculosis.
+In his last months he wrote numerous poems, reviews, and essays, as well as a robust defence of his last novel against those who sought to suppress it.
+His last significant works were Apocalypse, a reflection on the Book of Revelation, and Are Men of Today a Success?, a posthumous contribution on the feminisation of modern society.

+After being discharged from a sanatorium, Lawrence died on 2 March 1930 at the Villa Robermond in Vence, France, from complications of tuberculosis.
 Frieda commissioned an elaborate headstone for his grave bearing a mosaic of his adopted emblem of the phoenix.
-After Lawrence's death, Frieda lived with the couple's friend Angelo Ravagli on their Taos ranch and eventually married him in 1950.
+After Lawrence's death, Frieda lived with the couple's friend Angelo Ravagli on a ranch in the mountains of Taos, New Mexico and eventually married him in 1950.
 In 1935, Ravagli arranged, on Frieda's behalf, to have Lawrence's body exhumed and cremated.
-However, upon boarding the ship he learned he would have to pay taxes on the ashes, so he instead spread them in the Mediterranean, a more preferable resting place, in his opinion, than a concrete block in a chapel.
-The ashes brought back were dust and earth and remain interred on the Taos ranch in a small chapel amid the mountains of New Mexico.
+However, upon boarding the ship he learned he would have to pay taxes on the ashes, so he instead scattered them in the Mediterranean, a preferable resting place, in his opinion, to a concrete block in a chapel.
+Dust and earth were interred in a small chapel on the Taos ranch, where they remain.

 Written works

 Novels

 Lawrence is best known for his novels Sons and Lovers, The Rainbow, Women in Love and Lady Chatterley's Lover.
-In these books, Lawrence explores the possibilities for life within an industrial setting.
-In particular Lawrence is concerned with the nature of relationships that can be had within such a setting.
+In these books, Lawrence explores the possibilities for life within an industrial setting, particularly the nature of relationships that can be had within such a setting.
 Though often classed as a realist, Lawrence in fact uses his characters to give form to his personal philosophy.
-His depiction of sexuality, though seen as shocking when his work was first published in the early 20th century, has its roots in this highly personal way of thinking and being.
+His depiction of sexuality, seen as shocking when his work was first published in the early 20th century, has its roots in this highly personal way of thinking and being.

-Lawrence was very interested in the sense of touch, and his focus on physical intimacy has its roots in a desire to restore an emphasis on the body and rebalance it with what he perceived to be Western civilization's overemphasis on the mind; writing in a 1929 essay "Men Must Work and Women As Well," he stated,"Now then we see the trend of our civilization, in terms of human feeling and human relation.
+Lawrence was very interested in the sense of touch, and his focus on physical intimacy has its roots in a desire to restore an emphasis on the body and rebalance it with what he perceived to be Western civilisation's overemphasis on the mind; in a 1929 essay, "Men Must Work and Women As Well", he wrote:"Now then we see the trend of our civilization, in terms of human feeling and human relation.
 It is, and there is no denying it, towards a greater and greater abstraction from the physical, towards a further and further physical separateness between men and women, and between individual and individual....
 It only remains for some men and women, individuals, to try to get back their bodies and preserve the other flow of warmth, affection and physical unison.
 There is nothing else to do."
 Phoenix II: Uncollected, Unpublished, and Other Prose Works by D.H.
 Lawrence, ed.
-Warren Roberts and Harry T. Moore (New York: The Viking Press, 1968), pp. 589, 591.In his later years Lawrence developed the potentialities of the short novel form in St Mawr, The Virgin and the Gypsy and The Escaped Cock.
+Warren Roberts and Harry T. Moore (New York: The Viking Press, 1968), pp. 589, 591.In his later years, Lawrence developed the potentialities of the short novel form in St Mawr, The Virgin and the Gypsy and The Escaped Cock.